 Declaration of a major

-Students are strongly urged to declare a major by the end of winter term of the sophomore year and to find an academic advisor in the major department who can help the student plan a program of studies for the junior and senior years.
+Students are strongly urged to declare a major by the end of winter term of the sophomore year (or once they have 90 earned units) and to find an academic advisor in the major department who can help the student plan a program of studies for the junior and senior years.
 Advising and registration for the upcoming year take place in spring term.

-Students are required to declare a major no later than the beginning of the junior year and may do so at any time by completing a Declaration of Major, Minor, or Interdisciplinary Area form available in the registrar's office.
+Students are required to declare a major no later than the beginning of the junior year (or once they have 108 earned units) and may do so at any time by completing a Declaration of Major, Minor, or Interdisciplinary Area webform.
 Students must also have an academic advisor in their major department no later than the beginning of the junior year.
 Neither declaring a major nor changing advisors should preclude a student from seeking additional counsel about their course of study from any member of the faculty, especially from the chair or director of a department or program in which the student is completing a minor, interdisciplinary area, or teacher certification.

 Declaration of a minor or interdisciplinary area (if desired)